A BRIEF INTRODUCTION

 Joyce joined the organisation in 1997, first as a volunteer, supporting the administration team.
 She later joined the Case Worker team in 2003 as Sessional Worker, co-ordinating HIV services in South London.
 Now Joyce is the organisations project lead co-ordinator in the borough of Brent.
 She also does outreach in different clinics; working alongside health professionals in other boroughs.
 Her role involves advocacy and equipping service users with knowledge, skill and confidence to make informed choices on how to manage their own health.

-Chris is our recent addition having joined the team as the Gay Project Coordinator here at Positively UK.
-Chris has been involved in HIV campaigning and activism for many years through various different charitable organisations, so you’ve probably seen his face around.
-Before joining Positively UK, Chris worked as a Clinical Hypnotherapist and Sports Injury Therapist where he has worked with anxiety, depression and a range of phobias as well as coaching and development.
-“I believe in the importance of supporting people with HIV and addressing the stigma that still exists, so I’m excited about empowering people in becoming stronger”.
+Chris is our Gay Men Project Coordinator.
+He has been involved in HIV campaigning and activism for many years through various different charitable organisations, so you’ve probably seen his face around.
+Before joining Positively UK, Chris worked as a clinical hypnotherapist and sports injury therapist where he has worked with anxiety, depression and a range of phobias, as well as coaching and development.
+“I believe in the importance of supporting people with HIV and addressing the stigma that still exists.
+I’m excited about empowering people in becoming stronger and I appreciate the far reaching impact Positively UK has – for a small charity we pack a massive punch!”

 Helen joined Positively UK in October 2016.
 She was previously with the Positive Balance debt advice team at Lighthouse South London.
 She has been facilitating STR8TALK for 7 years and is trained to deliver the expert patient programme.
 Helen is accredited with a level 3 in Information, Advice and guidance.
 She has also trained with Advice UK.

-Chris joined Positively UK in November 2017 initially working as a Peer Navigator in Homerton hospital on a part-time basis.
+Chris joined Positively UK in November 2017, initially working as a Peer Navigator in Homerton hospital on a part-time basis.
 He since came on board full time and now coordinates our East London case work.
-In addition to this he co-facilitates our Recently Diagnosed Workshops which we hold four times per year.
+In addition to this, he co-facilitates our Recently Diagnosed Workshops which we hold four times per year.
 Chris also acts on behalf of Positively UK as a community representative on the NHS HIV Clinical Reference Group.
 Prior to working within the HIV sector he had a 20 year career in the City of London and has never looked back.
-He considers himself privileged to be working in the sector – “It’s like a breath of fresh air.
+He considers himself privileged to be working in the sector and his favourite thing about Positively UK is knowing he makes a difference in peoples’ lives – “It’s like a breath of fresh air.
 I am absolutely determined to encourage and support people to live well with HIV”.
-Away from Positively UK, Chris is also a trustee for the community interest company “Ageing Well without Children” and he is a volunteer for the charity “The Food Chain”.
+Away from Positively UK, Chris is a volunteer for the charity “The Food Chain”.

 David joined Positively UK in October 2017 as part of the Youth Project and is now the Peer Involvement and Volunteer Coordinator.
 David was diagnosed in 2014 and lives openly with HIV as a way to challenge stigma and present a different narrative of living with the condition.
 He is a committed activist and a founding member of ACT UP Bristol.
 He is also a steering group member of UK Community Advisory Board, a UK-wide network of treatment advocates.
 David has volunteered extensively with the Brigstowe Project in Bristol in the past.
 More recently, he has volunteered with CHIVA at their annual summer camp as a keyworker, and at the International Aids Conference in Amsterdam, July 2018.